AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/glossary.md

 CHANNEL		| Button allowing syntax / numeric style entry and operation of the console using the User Number of fixtures/dimmers.
 CHASE		| A sequence of one or more pre recorded steps which automatically run one after the other.
 COLOUR MIX / CMY	| A system of three filters (Cyan, Magenta, Yellow) that can each crossfade from white to a colour, or one colour to another.
 It is a feature of most Fixtures, which enables any colour to be created.
-CONNECTED CHASE	| A Chase which is linked to the Wheels by pressing the \<Connect\> button.
+CONNECTED CHASE	| A Chase which is linked to the Wheels by pressing the <Keys.HardKey>Connect</Keys.HardKey> button.
 CUE			| A single stage look programmed onto a Playback button or fader, or as part of a Cue List.
 Also known as MEMORY, STATE, SCENE, LOOK.
 CUE LIST	| A sequence of cues programmed onto a Playback button or fader.
 Each cue can have its own delay and fade times and can also start other cues or playbacks.
 Also known as a CUE STACK or STACK.
 CUE MODE	| A playback format programmed into a Cue which determines how the cue fades in and out.
 There are Cue Modes 0 - 3.